Supporting your young person at Warwick

 - Dean of Students' Office – promoting the academic welfare of students

-- Residential Life Team – living alongside students in University accommodation to provide support and guidance
+- Residential Community Team – living alongside students in University accommodation to provide support and guidance

-- University Health Centre – providing GP and other healthcare services on campus
+- University Health Centre – an NHS service located on our campus, providing GP and other healthcare

 - Chaplaincy – providing pastoral and spiritual support to all members of the University community

-- Student Advice Centre (Warwick SU) – providing generalist advice and representation
+- Students' Union Advice Centre (Warwick SU) – providing generalist advice and representation

 - Student Funding – offering advice and guidance on all aspects of financial support

-- Campus Security – information about our 24 hour Campus Security (& campus shuttle bus)
+- Community Safety – information about our 24 hour Community Safety (& bus on demand)

-- International Student Office – providing immigration advice and support for international students
+- Student Experience - Immigration and Compliance Team – providing immigration advice and support for international students

 The University also works closely with a number of local and statutory services where necessary and appropriate.